-- A. Only one eligible tradeline on the credit report?
-Non-traditional tradelines may be verified to meet the cumulative tradeline number requirement. - B. No eligible tradelines on the credit report?
-One applicant whose income or assets are used to underwrite the loan must have an eligible non-traditional credit history.
+- A. Only one One or no eligible tradelines on the credit report?
+Non-traditional Consider a non-traditional credit history.
+Ttradeliness with at least a 12 month history from the credit report may be verified combined with non-traditional credit to meet the cumulative tradeline number requirement for a non-traditional credit history. - B.• No eligible tradelines on the credit report?
+One applicant whose income or assets are used to underwrite the loan must have an eligible traditional or non-traditional credit history.